Your basket is currently empty!

 Dyslexic thinking

-Use the top tips below to speak a dyslexic child about the positives of being dyslexic and how it has helps any famous people to become famous:
+Use the top tips below to speak to a dyslexic child about the positives of being dyslexic and how it has helped many famous people to become famous:

-• Dyslexic Thinking – On the jobs web-site “Linked-in”, dyslexic thinking is now listed as a job skill.
-Some digital, technology, scientific companies look to employ dyslexic people.
-Because they come-up with creative ideas, that other people may not have.
-Talk about this with the child, tell them that could have bright future working for these companies.
+- Dyslexic Thinking – On the job website “LinkedIn”, dyslexic thinking is now listed as a job skill.
+Some digital, technology, and scientific companies look to employ dyslexic people.
+Because they come up with creative ideas that other people may not have.
+Talk about this with the child, tell them that they could have a bright future working for these companies.

 Designed to help dyslexic children Mooki Cards.
 Complete with 56 cards and storage wallet.
 Perfect for using at home or in the classroom.
 Order your Mooki Cards here!